free things to do in New York City

 Author Reading | Elliot Ackerman discusses his book Green on Blue

-Aziz and his older brother Ali are coming of age in a village amid the pine forests and endless mountains of eastern Afghanistan.
+Aziz and his older brother Ali are coming of age in a village amid the pine forests and endless mountains more of eastern Afghanistan.
 They are poor, but inside their mud-walled home, the family has stability, love, and routine.
-One day a convoy of armed men arrives in their village.
+One day a convoy of armed men arrives in their village. less

 New York City, NY; NYC